CamilaJaviera91/sql-mock-data/README.md

 ## 👩‍💻 queries.py

+- This script:

+    - Uses a custom connection() function to establish a PostgreSQL connection.

+    - Tries to set locale to Spanish (es_ES.UTF-8) for formatting purposes.

+    - Runs SQL queries using run_query(), returning results as a pandas DataFrame.

+    - Includes 3 analysis (more to add) functions by city, department, and age, calculating turnover rates.

+    - Executes all analyses and prints them when the script is run directly.

 ### 🔧 Install libraries that we are going to need:

 | Library    | Description                                    | Installation Command             |